Smolensk air disaster: Claims of explosives traces

-On 30 October 2012, Polish newspaper Rzeczpospolita reported that traces of explosives had been detected by investigators in the wreckage of the Tupolev, on the wings and in the cabin.
+On 30 October 2012, the Polish newspaper Rzeczpospolita reported that traces of explosives had been detected by investigators in the wreckage of the Tupolev, on the wings and in the cabin.
 The claims were denied by Polish prosecutors—who claimed that a number of common substances could as well have produced the observed readings—and were later withdrawn by the owner of the newspaper.
 Rzeczpospolitas editor-in-chief and three other staff, including the author of the article, were fired from their jobs.
 The author of the article in question, Cezary Gmyz, maintained that what he wrote was confirmed by four independent sources.

 The editor-in-chief of Rzeczpospolita published a video in which he explained that he decided to publish the article only after talking to the Public Prosecutor General, Andrzej Seremet.

 Seremet said they had had the information for 10-20 days - about highly energetic molecules that can be used as an ingredient of explosives.
 He said he had personally informed Prime Minister Tusk about it.
 He said, thinking out loud, that maybe these were remnants of the war, that they would need to wait until the soil around the wreckage is sampled too, and that it was going to last a couple more months.
 Not a single time did he suggest that these molecules can point to another source than explosives - like perfume or a tent.
 Moreover, he added something that mattered to me - namely, that "we knew that the information was going to leak out sooner or later", while looking at me inquisitively, and saying: "We knew that some of the prosecutors decided to brag about these discoveries quickly.
 Because it leaked out of the prosecutor's office, didn't it?"